Pierre Estève: From Atlantis to The 2nd World

-Alongside those experiments, the two composers create an interactive, non-linear slide-show under the form of a travel diary in the world of Atlantis.
+Alongside those experiments, the two composers created an interactive, non-linear slide-show under the form of a travel diary in the world of Atlantis.
 For this they use various drawings and preparatory watercolours by Thomas Boulard, the graphic designer of the game, and integrate their own music into it.
 Numerous quotations from writers and known poets, or written by either of the two musicians, punctuate the ambulation, inspired by the atmospheres of the game.
 The whole lot gives a complementary vision of those.

 In 1997, Cryo launches Atlantis: The Lost Tales.
-So as to give the soundtrack its full dimension, Shooting Star publishes it as a double sound album with one interactive track under the English title of the game.
+So as to give the soundtrack its full dimension, Shooting Star published it as a double sound album with one interactive track under the English title of the game.
 The quality and great originality of the music are acclaimed by many magazines and periodicals, some of which not belonging to the press specialised in video gaming.
-The album rapidly meets with success.
+The album rapidly met with success.

-After this collaboration, Pierre Estève is chosen by Canal+ Multimedia in order to create the sound and music of their future games.
-The first of those, The 2nd World, developed by Cryo, is a pioneering experiment in the area of virtual online games.
+After this collaboration, Pierre Estève was chosen by Canal+ Multimedia in order to create the sound and music of their future games.
+The first of those, The 2nd World, developed by Cryo, was a pioneering experiment in the area of virtual online games.
 In this game the player is immersed and evolves in a 3D rendering of Paris.
-It is distributed with an adventure game which takes place in the same universe, Légendes Souterraines(Legend of the underground).
-Pierre Estève is in charge of designing the soundtrack to the all of this and writes a music which departs from the exoticism of Atlantis, while still developing a syncretic sound with strong spiritual connotations, with between others Gregorian chants and mechanical sounds.
-The whole proves particularly dark, in perfect adequation with the very sombre context of the games.
+It was distributed with an adventure game which takes place in the same universe, Légendes Souterraines(Legend of the underground).
+Pierre Estève was in charge of designing the soundtrack to all of this and wrote music which departs from the exoticism of Atlantis, while still developing a syncretic sound with strong spiritual connotations, with between others Gregorian chants and mechanical sounds.
+The whole proved particularly dark, in perfect adequation with the very sombre context of the games.